numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 .. [#] The COCO_ platform provides example code to implement independent restarts.

 .. [#] Therefore we call the experimental approach budget-free.
-This claim however makes the assumption that the runtime distribution is the same on all instances of a function in a given dimension.
-This assumption cannot be proven in general and might be violated in some cases for some algorithms.

 .. [#] Algorithms are only comparable up to the smallest budget given to any of them.